Gynecology Tests and Procedures

 During the procedure

-You will be asked to remove any jewelry and clothing from the waist up and will be given a gown to wear.
+You will be asked to remove clothing from your waist up, and will be given a gown to wear.

 After the procedure

-Generally, there is no special care following a breast ultrasound.
-However, your health care provider may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Generally, there is no special type of care following a mammogram.
+Your health care provider may give you additional or alternate instructions after the procedure, depending on your particular situation.

 The content provided here is for informational purposes only, and was not designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your health care provider.
 Please consult your health care provider with any questions or concerns you may have regarding your condition.